-Impacts of the coronavirus (COVID-19) pandemic.
+Impacts of COVID-19.
 The trajectory of the pandemic remains highly uncertain, and we cannot predict the impacts, trends and uncertainties resulting from the pandemic's effect on global economic activity, the industry in which we operate, our sales, the availability and price of our component parts, and the extent to which our operations and our business may be materially and adversely affected.
+To date, COVID-19 has somewhat increased the sale cycle and has delayed the launch of already signed deals.
+For more information on the impacts to our business and industry as a result of COVID-19, please see "ITEM 5: Operating and Financial Review and Prospects-Impacts from COVID-19."